Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 ## Introduction

-The goal of Q-learning is to learn a certain measure of quality of actions given states.
+The goal of Q-Learning is to learn a certain measure of quality of actions given states.

 ## Framework